 Again, another Bengali recipe; needless to say a favorite.
 A runny Chutney prepared with Hilsa fish aka Ilish Mach.
 This dish is quite popular amongst the Bengalis.
 We mostly use the Fish head aka Muro and Fishtail aka Leja to Make the Tok or Tawk.
 However, I prefer to use one or two fish chunks as well while making the Ilish Macher Tawk.
 This dish is prepared with mostly fried-fish and we use the leftover oil from the wok to grab some more rice! sheer bliss it is to pair Ilish Macher Tel and Bhat.
 Well, I will share the Tel details some other time as this post is meant for humble Ilish Macher Tok, the almost show stopper.

 Before going further with the recipe, here I must share a few things about the Bengali meal structure.
 This will help the readers to understand the reason behind serving the Tok Chutney etc almost at the end of the meal.
-A typical Bengali meal (with Rice) generally started with a bitter based dish such as Shukto or Chorchori etc followed by Dal and some kind of side dishes (e.g Aloo Phulkopir Dalna or Muri Ghonto etc), Bhorta and/ or fries (for e.g Begun Bhaja).
-This then followed by Fish curry, or meat curry or Egg curry or Veg sides.
+A typical Bengali meal (with Rice) generally started with a bitter-based dish such as Shukto or Chorchori etc followed by Dal and some kind of side dishes (e.g Aloo Phulkopir Dalna or Muri Ghonto etc), Bhorta and/ or fries (for e.g Begun Bhaja).
+This is then followed by Fish curry, meat curry Egg curry, or Veg sides.
 Chutney or Tok or Ambol is served as a palate cleanser after that.
 We generally have this along with rice.
 The meal ended with a dessert.

 Needless to say, Ilish Macher Tok which is a type of runny Chutney follows the same pattern mentioned above.